-The selected remedy complies with SCGs to the extent practicable, while allowing for the continued existence of the established community.
-It complies with the residential use soil cleanup objectives at the surface by removal of target fill and contaminated soils in the top two feet and through construction of a cover system to prevent contact with any contamination remaining below two feet.
+The remedy complies with SCGs to the extent practicable, while allowing for the continued existence of the established community.
+It complies with the restricted residential use soil cleanup objectives at the surface by removal of target fill and contaminated soils in the top two feet (one foot for Corning Painted Post High School) and through construction of a cover system to prevent contact with any contamination remaining below two feet.